Romario2Crosbie/flask_starter/README.md

 # flask_starter
-Starter code for a new Flask Application for the life of me I cannot get this database to connect so I had to create a database manually also when I flask db upgrade it deletes the database
+Starter code for a new Flask Application for the life of me I cannot get this database to connect so I had to create a database manually also when I flask db upgrade it deletes the database but the form does uploads to that database

 Remember to always create a virtual environment and install the packages in your requirements file